Evaluation of Student Performance

 6 hours if enrolled in 6 to 8 hours

-A student may use no more than three years of full-time study or the equivalent to complete the two-year degree.
+A student may use no more than three years of full-time study or the equivalent to complete an associate degree.
+A student may use no more than six years of full-time study or the equivalent to complete a bachelor’s degree.

 Grade Point Average Standard